 Can we use Azure as a DR site for on-premises systems?

-Yes.
-Azure Site Recovery supports replicating on-premises VMware VMs, Hyper-V VMs, and physical servers to Azure.
-During a disaster, workloads fail over to Azure.
-When the primary site is restored, workloads fail back.
-This eliminates the cost of maintaining idle secondary physical infrastructure.
+Yes, Azure Site Recovery can replicate on-premises VMware VMs, Hyper-V VMs, and physical servers to Azure.
+In case of a disaster, workloads will fail over to Azure.
+After the primary site is restored, workloads can fail back.
+This process helps lower the cost of keeping unused secondary physical infrastructure.

 What compliance frameworks does EPC Group support for DR?